Entrepreneurs often struggle to secure sources of finance for entrepreneurs funding for their ideas when starting a business.

 16. Royalty Financing

-In this arrangement, the business owner gets the funds they need to grow their business without giving up any ownership stakes.
+In this arrangement, the business owner receives the funds needed to grow their business without giving up any ownership stakes.

 Instead, they agree to pay the investor a certain amount of money based on the sales they make, which is often referred to as a royalty.